midiacom/eva-robot/EvaSIM Testing Version/README.md

     * **EvaSIM (Linux Version):** [EvaSIM-Linux.zip](https://drive.google.com/file/d/1Eu5gdAdU_v4e7PNc2wH7mO9ZkQJjVRr0/view?usp=sharing)

-    After downloading the zip file, you must unzip it.
+    After downloading the zip file, you should unzip it.

     So, you will see an "*eva_sim*" folder.